jon-chun/jon-chun/README.md

 <br>
 * Springer International Journal of Digital Humanities 5, 507–532 (2023). https://doi.org/10.1007/s42803-023-00069-8 (Oct 11, 2023)
 <br>
 The recent development of Transformers and large language models (LLMs) offer unique opportunities to work with natural language.
 They bring a degree of understanding and fluidity far surpassing previous language models, and they are rapidly progressing.
-They excel at representing and interpreting ideas and experiences that involve complex and subtle language and are therefore ideal for Computational Digital Humanities research.
-This paper briefly surveys how XAI can be used to augment two Computational Digital Humanities research areas relying on LLMs: (a) diachronic text sentiment analysis and (b) narrative generation.
+They excel at representing and interpreting ideas and experiences that involve complex and subtle language and are therefore ideal for interdisciplinary human-centered AI research.
+This paper briefly surveys how XAI can be used to augment two interdisciplinary human-centered AI research areas relying on LLMs: (a) diachronic text sentiment analysis and (b) narrative generation.
 We also introduce a novel XAI greybox ensemble for diachronic sentiment analysis generalizable to any AI classification data points within a structured time series.
 Under human-in-the-loop supervision (HITL), this greybox ensemble combines the high performance of SOTA blackbox models like gpt-4–0613 with the interpretability, efficiency, and privacy-preserving nature of whitebox models.
 Two new local (EPC) and global (ECC) metrics enable multi-scale XAI at both the local and global levels.
 This greybox ensemble framework extends the SentimentArcs framework with OpenAI’s latest GPT models, new metrics and a modified supervisory HITL workflow released as open source software at https://github.com/jon-chun/SentimentArcs-Greybox.

 <hr>
 <h3><b></h3><a href="https://www.euppublishing.com/doi/abs/10.3366/ijhac.2023.0310?journalCode=ijhac">"The Crisis of Artificial Intelligence: A New Digital Humanities Curriculum for Human-Centred AI"</a></b>